Mage House Rules

 Familiars

-• Familiars may have Abilities specific to the Mage sphere (Awareness, Cosmology, Esoterica, etc.)
+• As a template that would normally have 11/7/4 Ability dots, Familiars instead have 15/11/5.
+They may have Abilities specific to the Mage sphere (Awareness, Cosmology, Esoterica, etc.)

 • Familiars may purchase Charms.
-In general, spirit Familiars will be permitted more leeway in the number and type of Charms they can have than fully-embodied Familiars.
+In general, spirit Familiars will be permitted more leeway in the number and type of Charms they can have than embodied Familiars.
 This is not a hard and fast rule, just a guideline.

-• Familars that have both a Special Advantage and a Charm with a similar effect will generally not be permitted; you can’t have the Armor Advantage and the Armor Charm.
+• Familiars that have both a Special Advantage and a Charm with a similar effect will generally not be permitted; you can’t have the Armor Advantage and the Armor Charm.
 Where there’s a choice, embodied Familiars should favor Advantages, while spirit Familiars should favor Charms.

 • For purposes of Charms, a Familiar’s Gnosis and Rage are treated as equal to half their Willpower (round up).